omz13/kirby3-byline/README.md

 ## Disclaimer

 This plugin is provided "as is" with no guarantee.
 Use it at your own risk and always test it yourself before using it in a production environment.
 If you find any issues, please [create a new issue](https://github.com/omz13/kirby3-feeds/issues/new).

-## License

-### Buy Me A Coffee

-Until kirby3 has been officially released, you are free to use and evaluate this plugin on test or production servers AT YOUR OWN RISK.
-There is no warranty.
-Support is at my discretion.
-Did I mention that I like coffee?
-To show your support for this project you are welcome to [buy me a coffee](https://buymeacoff.ee/omz13) (or even several coffees as coffee is expensive where I live and I need a cup of three to get me started every day).